Liberia: CDC Gets New Auxiliary for Disadvantaged Youth Amid Claims of Abandonment

 Another party steward, Hon.
 Randall M. Dobayou who is also Deputy Executive Director at the EPA lauded Carlon for the initiative and described him as an ordained follower and a baptized trustee of the 'blue revolution'.

-At the end of the ceremony which was characterized by merry-making, the Youth League honored Carlon by carrying out a sacred initiation of wearing the blue beret, an emblem of the party.
+At the end of the ceremony which was characterized my merry-making, the Youth League honored Carlon by carrying out a sacred initiation of wearing of the blue beret, an emblem of the party.